BastienFaivre/katacoda-scenarios/scenario/step1.md

-# Fork the nodeJS project
+# Fork the nodeJS Project

 The first task is to fork the [sample nodeJS project](https://github.com/BastienFaivre/katacoda-GH-actions).
 To achieve this, visit the repository link and click on the fork button at the top right of the page: